strindberg/jooq/README.md

 ## Optional

-- To re-generate the jooq code, run `./gradlew generateJooq`
+- To re-generate the jooq code, run `./gradlew jooqCodegen`